 The Arts Unit Creative Teachers

-The Speaking Competitions Hub contains all the information you'll need to host a debate (including Chairperson scripts and competition information guides)
+The Speaking Competitions Hub contains all the information you'll need to host a debate, including Chairperson scripts and competition information guides.

 travel time for the visiting school

-your availability and class timetable
+your availability and class cover

 Consider the following when you are booking adjudicators:

 It is strongly recommended that you get availability from your frequently used adjudicators prior to locking in dates with other schools.
+Refrain from advertising for an adjudicator at a specific date and time, as these in-person debates can be very difficult to cover mid-season.

 Keep your adjudicator in the loop, confirming the time, date and location once it's been decided.